The Listening Studio tools library

 Answering why the adults are upset

-Short, age tuned responses that give kids enough context to feel safe without dragging them into adult conflict.
+Age tuned responses that help kids feel safe without pulling them into adult conflict.

 View scripts